2206-devops-batch/BCEM-Project2/README.md

 http://127.0.0.1:5000<br>
 python web app built on flask using html script<br>
-Hosted on get hub repository where commits are sent to jenkins. and forwarded to a docker image. docker build -t monikait-project1
+Hosted on get hub repository where commits are sent to jenkins. and forwarded to a docker image.<br>
+ docker build -t monikait-project1